Dec 3, 2025

 1. The High Cost of Error

-Consider when an analyst asks for Q3 exposure to the tech sector.
-The AI returns $50M, a number that looks reasonable, passes the gut check, and gets used in risk committee presentations.
-The actual exposure, however, was $200M.
-The query calculated this exposure using the wrong methodology: the wrong time period, the wrong aggregation logic, or the wrong entity resolution.
+Imagine an analyst asking for the portfolio’s Q3 exposure to the tech sector through a generic AI assistant layered over position data.
+The system returns $50M, a number that looks reasonable, passes the gut check, and ends up in a risk committee deck.
+The actual exposure was $200M because the model applied the wrong time period, the wrong aggregation logic, or the wrong entity resolution.

 2. The Structured and Unstructured Data Split

-Financial decisions require a synthesis of both structured data (from databases, trading systems, and CRMs) and unstructured data (like research reports, contracts, and earnings transcripts).
+Financial decisions require a synthesis of both structured data (from databases, trading systems, and CRMs) and unstructured data (news, research reports, and earnings transcripts).
 Although 90% of enterprise data is unstructured and grows 3x faster, less than half is used in generative AI today.

 Generic AI treats these as separate problems: query databases with one approach, search documents with another.
 Financial workflows, however, don't work that way.
 You need portfolio positions from your database and the latest analyst report on those holdings while understanding what might change your calculation methodology.
 Fragmenting these inputs means fragmenting your answer.